JULIELab/jcore-base/jcore-banner-ae/README.md

 de.julielab.jcore.ae.banner.desc.jcore-banner-ae
 ```

+## WARNING
+This component is currently not thread safe.
+When using multiple threads, the internally employed Hepple tagger seems to
+suffer from concurrency issues and produces NPEs that do not occur in single thread mode.

 ### Objective

 BANNER is the gene tagger software by Leaman, R. & Gonzalez G [1].
 This particular version has been copied from https://github.com/oaqa/banner and adapted for JCoRe.